walles/exactype/README.md

 * No auto space after punctuation inside numbers.
 * Add a .travis.yml build config running the unit tests
 * Make the SHIFT key look like a SHIFT key
-* Think about how much a user should need to slide at the minimum to make a space; we want to avoid people making spaces by mistake when hitting buttons sloppily.
+* Think about how much a user should need to swipe at the minimum to make a space; we want to avoid people making spaces by mistake when hitting buttons sloppily.
 * While long pressing for numeric keyboard, show an enlarged image of where we're hovering, somewhere mid screen and somewhere around one key big.